ZakharovAndrew/yii2-gridview-plus/README.md

 ## License

-**yii2-gridview-plus** it is available under a BSD 3-Clause License.
+**yii2-gridview-plus** it is available under a MIT License.
 Detailed information can be found in the `LICENSE.md`.